Errno.h

 Traditionally, the first page of Unix system manuals, named intro(2), lists all errno.h macros, but this is not the case with Linux, where these macros are instead listed in the errno(3).

 An errno can be translated to a descriptive string using strerror (defined in string.h) or a BSD extension called sys_errlist.
 The translation can be printed directly to the standard error stream using perror (defined in stdio.h).
 As strerror in many Unix-like systems is not thread-safe, a thread-safe version strerror_r is used, but conflicting definitions from POSIX and GNU makes it even less portable than the sys_errlist table.

+POSIX errors

+The GNU C library (GLIBC) provides the additional POSIX error values macros in the header file errno.h.
+These are the descriptions of the macros provided by strerror.